Govt making all out efforts to control locust swarm | Associated Press Of Pakistan

 Federal Secretary Ministry of National Food Security and Research Umar Hamid sought help and cooperation of international community for strengthening the government’s anti locust efforts and operation to controll it.

-He mentioned that sharing of timely information among locusts infested coutries was s very importan for evolving proper mechanism to controll it.
+He mentioned that sharing of timely information among locusts infested coutries was s very important for evolving proper mechanism to control it.

 British High Commissioner to Pakistan Dr Christian Turner speaking on the occasion said that UK has provided £1 million to the UN Food and Agriculture Organisation (FAO) to tackle swarms of locusts in Pakistan.